 You’re left waiting until the next complaint with no idea how to fix the issue.
 It’s a never-ending game of whack-a-mole that leaves end users frustrated.
 New technologies start to look like bad choices, and IT pros are left with an embarrassing problem they can’t fix.

-Cloud and SaaS technologies are enabling a wave of growth and innovation for SMB and Mid-size Enterprises.
-Whether it’s UCaaS, Office 365, a point of sale (PoS) service, or an industry-standard SaaS app, cloud technologies transform a business, making it more innovative and competitive.
-And one thing all these technologies have in common—they all need a reliable connection from an Internet Service Provider (ISP) to work properly.
+Cloud and SaaS technologies are enabling a wave of growth and innovation for SMBs and mid-sized enterprises.
+Whether it’s UCaaS, Office 365, a point of sale (PoS) service, or an industry-standard SaaS app, cloud technologies can transform a business, making it more innovative and competitive.
+These technologies have something else in common: they all need a reliable connection from an Internet Service Provider (ISP) to work properly.

 Unfortunately, as most have experienced, almost all ISPs have trouble providing a reliable and performant connection.
-The complex nature of the Internet causes every ISP to have occasional outages and performance issues.
+The complex nature of the internet causes every ISP to have occasional outages and performance issues.
 In turn, those issues wreak havoc on end-user experience in the form of dropped VoIP calls, choppy video conferencing and unresponsive apps.
-These issues erode user confidence, reduce productivity and prevents organizations from implementing and adopting the new cloud-based technologies they need to compete.
+These issues erode user confidence, reduce productivity, and prevent organizations from implementing and adopting the new cloud-based technologies they need to compete.

 So how do you end the cycle?
 Well, let’s start by taking a look at some of the root causes at play, some of the traditional approaches that have failed and how a new technology like Bigleaf could fix it all.

 Outages are only the beginning of your problems

 A quick visit to Downdetector demonstrates that there are always ISP outages somewhere.
 Sometimes outages last days, more often they’re over in seconds.
 Either way, outages are a major disruption.
 But as annoying and visible as they are, outages aren’t the real culprit of most ISP-related business disruptions.